 Fibre One Birthday Cake – 4/10

-Taste: Too sweet with an artificial flavor and doughy texture.
-Not to my taste, but kids might enjoy it—my nephew gave it a 9/10.
+Taste: Too sweet with an artificial flavour and overly doughy texture.
+However, kids might love it—my nephew gave it a 9/10.

 -